hubeek/JustKill/README.md

-# Jkill
+# Justkill

-Jkill is a cross-platform command-line utility that kills processes running on a specified port.
+Justkill is a cross-platform command-line utility that kills processes running on a specified port.
 It's useful for developers who need to quickly free up ports that are being used by other applications.

 ## Features